Back to Growth vs Value Investing

 For the full framework, see Growth vs Value Investing.

-How to Balance Growth and Value
+How to Balance Growth and Value in a Portfolio

-Style Mix Example
+Style Mix Portfolio Example

 Key Takeaways